RyanZim/EJS-Lint/README.md

 # EJS-Lint

-Linter/Syntax Checker for EJS Templates.
+Linter/Syntax Checker for [EJS Templates](https://github.com/mde/ejs).

 This was born out of [mde/ejs #119](https://github.com/mde/ejs/issues/119) and the frustration of the unhelpful errors thrown if you make a simple syntax error inside a scriptlet tag.

-**During this pre-v1.0.0 stage, we promise not to break backwards-compatibility in a PATCH version bump.**

 ## Features